Business Studies Program

 Minor

-The Business Studies minor provides an opportunity for students majoring in programs other than BSNS or HTMS to expand their awareness of the dynamic and multi-faceted business environment.
-The Business Studies minor requires 5 courses (20-24 credits)., consisting of 4 required and 2 elective courses.
+The Business Administration minor provides an opportunity for students majoring in programs other than BSNS or HTMS to expand their awareness of the dynamic and multi-faceted business environment.
+The Business Administration minor requires 5 courses (20-24 credits)., consisting of 4 required and 2 elective courses.

 Note that a grade of “C or better” is required for a course to count towards the minor designation.